“Tibet and Modernity” with Sperling, Venturi, & Vitali: What is Tibetan modernity?

 Such an approach grants specificity to subjective positions and place-specific histories that were particular to that time-line.
 For example, to understand the kinds of change Gendun Choepel brought and demanded, researchers need to analyze his personal narrative from his point of view and time-line.
 They have to also take into consideration the different histories associated with the places and people he interacted with and was influenced by, and use that information to understand how that went on to shape the kinds of changes he brought and demanded of Lhasans in Lhasa during that particular time.
 This position allows for the history of change to be told from the subjective position (for Gendun Chopel, Sera Khandro, or even Mewang Pola), to view specific historical characters from their specific time-lines, as stressed by Dr. Vitali and Gyatso.
 This grants Tibetan characters (that were place-specific) agency in their ability to shape local histories that may have had broader implications.
 This sort of subjective approach allows for an objective position to be written, rather than just the top down approach.

 I think Dr. Sperling and Dr. Venturi are correct in saying we need to be clear when we use the word ‘modern’ in Tibetan studies.
 However, in such an engagement, following Dr. Vitali’s warnings, we also need to be careful we do not reproduce the same problems in reifying notions of ‘tradition,’ and assumptions of cultures as belonging on a singular (Euro-American) evolutionary trajectory that is assumed under the banner of the singular modern.
-This is the same critique that has been launched against academia in general for over 70 years, and something Tibetan studies has only begun to consider.
+This is the same critique that has been launched against academia in general for over 70 years, and something Tibetan studies has only recently begun to consider.
 In a way, new scholars on contemporary Tibet in the last decade has begun answering Peter H. Hansen’s question, “Why is there no subaltern studies for Tibet?” with their works (2003).
 It’s reassuring to see scholars of “old Tibet” contesting assumptions surrounding the notion of the modern too.
 I view such rigorous theoretical engagements in Tibetan studies to be a move for the better, I believe such a move will enhance Tibetan studies in a direction that not only empowers scholarship on Tibetan pasts, but will also have tangible consequences for Tibetan presents and futures.
 Thank you to all three panelists and organizers, I thoroughly enjoyed watching and engaging the discussion.

 Asad, T., 2003.
 “Secularism, Nation-state, Religion” in Formations of the Secular: Christianity, Islam Modernity, Stanford: Stanford University Press, pp.181-204.